XamarinUniversity/build2018-labs/lab1/README.md

 using System.Linq;
 ```

 3. Implement the **GetAllAsync** method by returning all the objects in the dictionary's `Values` property.
 Use `ToList()` to turn the value collection into an enumerable collection.

 4. Use `Task.FromResult` to turn the `List` result into a `Task` return type to match the interface.
-Here's the code for convenience in case you are unfamiliar with this built-in helper method:
+Here's the code for convenience:

 ```csharp
 public Task<IEnumerable<NoteEntry>> GetAllAsync()